GavPri/To-do-list/README.md

 - No errors were found when passing through the official validator : Jigsaw
 ### JavaScript
 - No errors were found when passing through the official validator : JShint
+## Unfixed Bugs
+- The theme change button does not work on the first click, it will only change the theme on the second click.
+    - I was unable to fix this bug, I think it may be due to the mouseenter/mouseleave events in the js file effecting the event listener of the first click.
+However, this could be in correct.
+I hope to fix this in the future.
+- The double click function to remove tasks from the list does not work when the page is being inspected usng chrome dev tools.
+I am unsure of why this is ocurring.